 A Little Story Of A Difficult Moment

-Most school morning in our home are organized and calm, read more about our morning routine here if you need some guidance.
+Most school mornings in our home are organized and calm, read more about our morning routine here if you need some guidance.

 However, there are a few mornings a year where my child wakes up grumpy, still tired, and just plain miserable.
 When that kind of mood strikes the house, there will be some power struggles, difficult moments, and even a little bit of yelling from all parties (hey I’m not perfect, but I try).